 Local government acknowledge that investment in equestrian facilities needs to be considered across a network and not just a regional level.
 There is an opportunity to develop and submit a business case to support investment in an equestrian facility in this region.
-However equestrian sport needs to provide data to local government and identify priorities for investment that demonstrate value for money which can be and identify priorities for investment that decreases considered as part of Council's capital works programs.
+However equestrian sport needs to provide data to local government and identify priorities for investment that demonstrate value for money which can be considered as part of Council's capital works programs.